 Swimming over 90 minutes is not a failure by any means, an IRONMAN is a very long day, and an extra 10-15 minutes on the swim is nothing to be ashamed of.
 Remember, every IRONMAN finish is impressive.

-What is a good time for the IRONMAN bike?
+What is a competitive time for the IRONMAN bike?

-What is a good time for the IRONMAN marathon?
+What is a competitive time for the IRONMAN marathon?

 The soundtrack of an IRONMAN marathon is the beeping of Garmin watches telling athletes they are running below their pace target.
 They set themselves a target which they planned to hold over the marathon, but everything is falling apart on them now.